Pearl Harbor & The USS Arizona Memorial

 Pearl Harbor Attractions

-The USS Arizona Memorial
+USS Arizona Memorial

 One of the most fascinating attractions in Pearl Harbor (and perhaps the most kid-friendly), the USS Bowfin Submarine Museum and Park offers a chance to board the USS Bowfin, a WWII-era submarine.
 Located close to the Pearl Harbor Visitor Center, the museum lets you experience the cramped close quarters of submarine life.

 Shuttle buses depart from the Pearl Harbor Visitor Center for Ford Island every fifteen minutes.
 On the island you can tour the USS Missouri, where the Japanese formally surrendered, ending World War II.
-Also on Ford Island is the Pacific Aviation Museum, where you can view Ford Island’s damaged air field and control tower.
+Also on Ford Island is the Pacific Aviation Museum, where you can view Ford Island’s damaged airfield and control tower.
 The museum’s main attraction, however, is an impressive collection of vintage airplanes stored in two massive WWII-era hangers.
 Finally, take a moment to visit the USS Oklahoma memorial.
 Less well known than the Arizona memorial, this marble memorial honors the 429 men who lost their lives aboard the Oklahoma.

-Pearl Harbor Tour Costs
+Pearl Harbor Historic Sites Costs

 When to Go